Why Choose Us for Thyroid Cancer Treatment

 Many other health problems can also cause these signs.
 If you have any of these signs, see your doctor as soon as possible.

-Anything that increases your chance of getting a disease is called a risk factor.
-Having a risk factor does not mean you are sure to get cancer.
-It means your chances are higher than the average person鈥檚.
-Talk with your doctor to learn more about your cancer risk.
+A risk factor is anything that increases your chance of getting a disease.
+Having a risk factor does not mean you are certain to get cancer, but it does mean your chances are higher than the average person.
+Talk with your doctor to learn more about your personal cancer risk.

-- A personal history of thyroid cancer or other thyroid disease
+- Having a personal history of thyroid cancer or thyroid disease

-- Exposure to radiation to the head and neck as an infant or 亚洲自慰视频, or radiation from an atomic bomb
+- Being exposed to radiation to the head and neck as an infant or ÑÇÖÞ×ÔοÊÓÆµ, or being a Downwinder

 - Familial medullary thyroid cancer (FMTC)